fakeneuron/CalenBooker/Roadmap.md

 # CalenBooker Roadmap

 This file tracks tasks and progress for CalenBooker development.
 Functional changes from completed tasks are reflected in `README.md`, with broad milestones noted here.
-Last updated: March 18, 2025.
+Last updated: March 19, 2025.

 ## Short-Term Tasks

 [ ] **Owner Calendar Sync**

-- **Description**: Add 2-way sync for business owners’ calendars (e.g., Google Calendar API) in `AppointmentScheduler.js` or `Dashboard.js`.
+- **Description**: Add 2-way sync with owners’ calendars (Google Calendar, Outlook, Apple iCloud) in `AppointmentScheduler.js` or `Dashboard.js`.
+Support multiple providers with an optional toggle for privacy-conscious users (app-only mode if disabled).
+Pulls events into `appointments` table or a new `calendar_events` table for conflict checks, pushes new bookings to the selected calendar.
+Enables visual calendar feedback (month view with saturation dots, hourly day view) for scheduling.
 - **Effort**: ~6-8 hours
-- **Priority**: High - Seamless workflow integration, critical for adoption.
+- **Priority**: High - Seamless workflow integration, critical for adoption and conflict-aware scheduling.

+[ ] **Appointment Scheduler Preview/Confirmation Integration**

+- **Description**: Enhance `AppointmentScheduler.js` with a visual calendar: month view (dots/shaded for saturation) and clickable hourly day view showing appointments inline.
+Selecting a date scrolls the calendar and populates the form; clicking the calendar fills the form.
+Booking at a conflicting time triggers a warning (e.g., “Conflict at 2 PM—Confirm anyway?”), overrideable with a flag (color-coded, stored in `appointments`).
+Uses 15-min increment granularity for openings (MVP, no profile setting yet).
+Post-submission, shows full `AppointmentConfirmation.js` content inline (date, time, service type, notes, calendar links, shareable `/appointment-confirmation/<id>` link), keeping the user on the page.
+Future: Split views for multi-employee openings.
+- **Effort**: ~4-6 hours (assumes local data; +2-3 hours with Sync)
+- **Priority**: High - Improves workflow efficiency and UX, core to optimal scheduling.

 [ ] **Marketing Landing Page**